HanoverStatsLabs/resources/labs/Lab4Instructions.md

 ### Submissions

-When you are ready to submit:

-- Make sure to knit the final report before downloading.
-- Download both the Lab4Report.Rmd and the Lab4Report.html files (one at a time).
+- Make sure to knit one last time, then download the Lab4Report.Rmd file: in the **Files pane** (lower right), click the checkbox for the RMD file, then choose `More > Export... > Download`. *Do the same for Lab4Report.html.*
 - **Submit both files via Moodle**.